 - This event has passed.

-Join us for a casual “learn and connect” virtually on October 26th from 10-11am.
+Join us for a virtual “learn and connect” on July 26th at 10am

-October’s Coffee Hour will feature Dr. Dorothy Klimis-Zacas (University of Maine), Martin Grohman (E2Tech), Michael Wing (Accelera) and Billie Cary (BioME).
+July’s Coffee Hour will feature Dr. Kristen Woodberry (MaineHealth Institute for Research), Dr. Michael Mason (University of Maine), Dr. Kristen O’Connell (The Jackson Laboratory), and Dr. Joshua Kelley (University of Maine).
 Presentations will be followed by Q&A and the audience will have a chance to connect with the speakers and each other.

 The goal of this series is to virtually connect Maine’s life science community and educate attendees about what companies and individuals are doing to advance the life sciences industry in Maine.

 Kristen Woodberry, MSW, PhD, Faculty Scientist, Center for Psychiatric Research, MaineHealth Institute for Research

 Kristen Woodberry, MSW, PhD, is a clinical social worker, licensed clinical psychologist, and early psychosis researcher at the MaineHealth Institute for Research and an affiliate at Beth Israel Deaconess Medical Center.
 A graduate of Bowdoin College, she obtained her MSW from Simmons College School of Social Work and her Ph.D. in Clinical Psychology from Harvard University.
 She is a Research Assistant Professor in the Psychiatry Department at the Tufts School of Medicine.